2006 NASCAR Nextel Cup Series: Rookies

 The battle for ROTY was not expected to be fierce, as many predicted that two time Busch Series champion Martin Truex Jr. would handily win the award, and possibly be a Chase contender.
 However, this was not to be as Joe Gibbs Racing driver Denny Hamlin shocked the NASCAR world the previous year by winning his first career pole at Phoenix while driving a part-time schedule.
 Hamlin again got everyone's attention by not only having won the Bud Shootout in his first attempt, but became the first rookie to sweep a racetrack (Pocono Raceway) since Jimmie Johnson accomplished that same feat at Dover.
 As Hamlin ran away with ROTY, his other competitors had up and down years.
-Although Clint Bowyer scored a surprising Top 10 finish at Daytona, he was not a factor.
+Truex struggled for much of the year, salvaging a 19th-place points finish despite showing improvements towards the end of the season.
+Clint Bowyer, despite scoring a surprising Top 10 finish at Daytona, was also not a factor, as his season was largely the same as Truex's.
 Hamlin's teammate, J. J. Yeley struggled mightily.
 Ganassi rookie Reed Sorenson had an up and down year, scoring his first top five at Michigan but was plagued by bad breaks.
 David Stremme was constantly fighting to stay within the top 35 in owners points throughout the year, and Brent Sherman was released from his ride with BAM Racing 1/3 into the year.
-So Denny Hamlin won the Raybestos Rookie of the Year award.
+Thanks to his strong season, Denny Hamlin won the Raybestos Rookie of the Year award.